Off the shelf—that’s like off-the-rack, right?

 Just down the hall, a room full of medical doctors created the content.
 I worked semi-closely with this team and had great admiration for their ability to translate concentrated high-level material into easy-to-read and understand script and story.

 The audience for Adam on Demand ranges from patients and students to health care professionals and participants in the pharmaceutical industry.
 Topics range from introductions to body systems, like the cardiac, digestive, endocrine, to understanding anatomy or physiology of organs or tissues, like the skin or the breast.
-The look at diseases, like Understanding Crohn’s, ADHD, and the Physiology of Pain.
+They look at diseases, like Understanding Crohn’s, ADHD, and the Physiology of Pain.
 They even offer eLearning programs that center on medical procedure, such as Cardiac Catheterization.

 It’s an extremely effective series.
-The graphics and avatars snares your attention, the content draws you in and (I hope) my voice over narration intrigues and solidifies the instruction.
+The graphics and avatars snare your attention, the content draws you in and (I hope) my voice over narration intrigues and solidifies the instruction.
 Several courses and the series itself won multiple awards (Silver Communicator and Gold Web Health).

 Adam On Demand is a cloud-based LMS using Flash and HTML5 and is independent of devices.